Vacation at Lake Bled in Slovenia

 Is Bled beautiful?

-Bled and Lake Bled are one of the most popular tourist destinations in Slovenia.
-The reason for this is certainly the grandiose landscape in which the lake and the city are located.
+Bled is one of the most popular tourist destinations in Slovenia.
+The reason for this is certainly the magnificent landscape in which the lake and the town are located.
 In summer, Bled Slovenia attracts countless day trippers and bus tourists.
-We were there in the fall.
-In the off-season there is less hustle and you can also find places that are quieter.
+We were there in autumn.
+In the off-season, there is less hustle and bustle and you can also find places that are quieter.

 Blejsko Jezero – What's Bled in German?

-Bled Slovenia is the place on Lake Bled.
+Bled Slovenia is the place.
 The German name is Veldes or Feldes.
-This is why Lake Bled is also known as Lake Veldes.
-However, in Slovenian it is called Bled Jezero or Blejsko jezero.
+That is why Lake Bled is also called Veldeser See.
+In Slovenian, however, it is called Bled Jezero or Blejsko jezero.

 Can you swim in Bled?

 Yes, that is possible.
-The water temperature of Lake Bled is around 25°C in summer.
-There is a swimming pool as well as several beaches on the lake where this is possible.
+The water temperature is around 25°C in summer.
+There is a swimming pool and several beaches where this is possible.
 Some hotels also offer private beaches.
 You can find detailed information here.

 Can you shop in Bled?